Hattan Bahebri

-Hattan Sultan Ahmed Bahebri (هتان سلطان أحمد باهبري; born 16 July 1992) is a Saudi Arabian professional footballer who plays as a winger and attacking midfielder for Al-Kholood.
-In May 2018, he was named to the Saudi Arabia's preliminary squad for the 2018 FIFA World Cup in Russia.
+Hattan Sultan Ahmed Bahebri (هتان سلطان أحمد باهبري; born 16 July 1992) is a Saudi Arabian professional footballer who plays as a winger and attacking midfielder for Al-Diriyah and the Saudi Arabia national team, appearing at the 2018 and 2022 World Cups.

 Club career

 Hattan progressed through the youth ranks of Al-Ittihad At the age of 10.
 He was first called up to the first team during the Quarter-final match against FC Seoul in 2011 AFC Champions League.
 He made his first team debut during the 2011–12 season against Al-Taawoun.
 He spent four seasons with the club and made 37 appearances with club scoring 0 goals and assisting 4 goals.

 On 1 July 2014, Bahebri joined fellow Pro League side Al-Khaleej on loan for the 2014–15 season.
 On 10 July 2015, the loan was renewed for a further season.
 He ended his time with Al-Khaleej making 46 appearances and scoring 6 goals.

 On 1 August 2016, Bahebri signed a 3-year contract with Al-Shabab.
 He ended his first season with the club making 18 appearances and scoring twice.
 Bahebri excelled in his second season with the club, earning him a call-up to the national team for the 23rd Arabian Gulf Cup.
 He made his first cap in nearly 6 years during the opening match against Kuwait.
 He spent two and a half seasons with the club making 53 appearances and scoring 8 goals in all competitions.
 During this time, Bahebri represented the national team in 3 tournaments, the 23rd Arabian Gulf Cup, the 2018 FIFA World Cup and the 2019 AFC Asian Cup.

 On 1 February 2019, Bahebri joined city rivals and Pro League champions Al-Hilal on a three-year contract.

 On 31 August 2021, Bahebri rejoined Al-Shabab.

 On 3 September 2024, Bahebri joined Al-Taawoun on a free transfer.

 On 21 August 2025, Bahebri joined Al-Kholood.